Mustapha-AJEGHRIR/medical_txt_parser/Readme.md

 	└── src/
 ```

-Then execute the following command to build the dataset :
+Then execute the following command to build the dataset from the root of the project:
 ```bash
 $ ./src/data_merger.sh
 ```